vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 blissfulness becomes manifest.
 59. At this level, as there is no existence of objectivity in any way, the

 experience of the delight that occurs there is called nirānanda.
 Then the energy of consciousness, after making the void manifest, assumes the nature of vital energy, which possesses dual form.
-On the one hand, prāna is insentient, and on the other it is sentient, for the Lord has made it distinct from other insentient objects by bestowing sentiency on it and has made it the experiencing subject.
+On the one hand, prāṇa is insentient, and on the other it is sentient, for the Lord has made it distinct from other insentient objects by bestowing sentiency on it and has made it the experiencing subject.
 It experiences the bliss of its own (nijānanda), however, as the experiencing subject proceeds along the knowable objects touching the instrument of knowledge.
 In other words, when it becomes slightly inclined toward externality, then the bliss which remains

 228 NOTES